Kitware/HPCCloud/docs/development/workflows.md

   },
 ```

-In the `components` object, `NewSimulation` is a view which goes below the "Name" and "Description" fields in a new simulaiton view.
+In the `components` object, `NewSimulation` is a view which goes below the "Name" and "Description" fields in a new simulation view.
 They're often where you'll see file upload inputs. `ViewSimulation` is the root component for containing the workflow.
 It's usually an `ActiveList` panel with the Workflow's steps and the views corresponding to the Workflow step.

 `logo` it not required but helps visually distinguish projects in the projects list.